craftworkgames/website/docs/features/ui/gum/gum-forms/gum-forms.md

 ## Button

 The Button is a control providing an event for handling clicks.
-Button objects can also display Text to the user which can be modified through the String property.
+Button objects can also display Text to the user which can be modified through their Text property.

 The following code adds a button which increments every time it is clicked: